xinjin/course-adv-net/assignments/assignment1.md

   - Two screenshots and answers to the five questions (three and two).
 Put into the same pdf as above.

 **Summarize:**
-You should have two script files, and a single pdf file (containing two plots, two screenshots, and answers to 11 questions in total).
+You should have two script files (in one tar file), and a single pdf file (containing two plots, two screenshots, and answers to 11 questions in total).

 ## <a name="parallel"></a>TCP Throughput v.s.
 Parallel Connections